mild-blue/txmatching/README.md

 ## Development

 ### Dependencies Management
-We are using `conda` for managing dependencies as [graph-tool](https://graph-tool.skewed.de/) can be installed just from the `conda-forge` repository.
+We are using `conda` for managing dependencies.

 #### Adding New dependencies
 To add new package put `<package>` to `conda.yml` and execute `make conda-update`.